 Aside from the usual Gmail as your business email interface, Google Apps had an assortment of apps such as Google Docs, Google Sheets, Google Slides, Google Tasks, Google Keep, Google Drive and other apps you could use to manage your business.

 Most of these features could be used by simply having a Google account (they’re still available for Gmail users).

 The only difference between the free Google account and Google Apps was that with Google Apps you could also use a business email ID instead of something like email@example.com, with more Google Drive space.

 Initially Google Apps was offered free of cost and once Google had built a user base, the company started charging per account.

-Within a few years Google Apps became one of the primary alternatives to Microsoft Office and perhaps that was the reason that it came to be known as Google Workspace (formerly G Suite), as a direct competitor to Office Suite.
+Within a few years Google Apps became one of the primary alternatives to Microsoft Office and perhaps that was the reason that it came to be known as Google Workspace, as a direct competitor to Office Suite.

 Email is normally, an integral part of the usual web hosting package.

 Whether you use the email service or not, every web hosting company offers you some sort of email facility, and the same is true with GoDaddy.

 GoDaddy webmail is GoDaddy’s in-house email service.
 It further has two options:

 Note: The monthly fee may be subject to the kind of annual or multi-year advance that you pay.
 So, the minimum price that you see assumes that you will be paying a year’s fee in advance.